Companion planting the secret behind successful gardens.

 Learning which plants to grow together can greatly increase your success in the garden, whether you want to cut down on spraying or watering, attract bees or scare off the neighbour’s cat.

 Companion planting – the idea that certain plants can benefit others when planted next to, or close to one another – has been around for centuries and could be the making of your garden.

 Marigolds are a great example of a pest-deterring companion plant because they produce a strong smell which repels most insects.
 Their roots also contain a pesticidal chemical which kills nematodes (microscopic parasites living in the soil).

-“Plant them amongst tomatoes and roses to deter aphids, and with potatoes and other root crops to protect them from nematodes.
-They’ll also keep white cabbage moths away from your brassicas,” he says.
-“And, if you plant them around your deck and barbecue area, they’ll deter flies and mosquitoes.”
+Marigolds should be planted everywhere.
+Plant them amongst tomatoes and roses to deter aphids, and with potatoes and other root crops to protect them from nematodes.
+They’ll also keep white cabbage moths away from your brassicas.
+And, if you plant them around your deck and barbecue area, they’ll deter flies and mosquitoes.

 Companion planting can also be used to attract beneficial insects which are essential for cross-pollinating flowers and fruit trees.